SleepyKoder/Kasai-Bot/README.md

 copypasta      -    access the magical copypasta database

-roll           -    rolls a number from 0 -inputted value
+roll           -    rolls a number from 0 -inputted

+help           -    its why you're here :D